shanjingheng/test-swagger/测试报告/java_online_api_client/docs/UsersApi.md

 <a name="orgNameAppNameUsersUsernameDelete"></a>
 # **orgNameAppNameUsersUsernameDelete**
-> orgNameAppNameUsersUsernameDelete(orgName, appName, authorization, username)
+> String orgNameAppNameUsersUsernameDelete(orgName, appName, authorization, username)

 Delete a User